Updated on June 2, 2023

 Divorce is the dissolution of a legal contract, but it is also a difficult emotional hurdle.
 Your divorce will be singular to you and your situation, but knowing the basics about what to expect in a Texas divorce can help you make better-informed decisions along the way—and may even help you determine if a divorce is right for you in the first place.

 One of the most strategic steps you can take before moving any further with the divorce process is consulting with an experienced divorce attorney in Williamson County.
 Your financial and parental rights are too important to leave to chance.
 To schedule a FREE consultation with a Williamson County, Texas, divorce lawyer, call our office today at (254) 781-4222.

 Every Texas divorce takes several issues into consideration.
 Make sure you are familiar with the elements of your divorce before beginning the divorce process.

 Grounds for Your Divorce

-The State of Texas allows for divorce that is based either on fault or no-fault grounds.
-It is important to note, however, that the vast majority of divorces are no-fault divorces in which fault does not play a significant role.
-If your divorce is fault-based, the grounds can be based on one or more of the following issues:
+The State of Texas allows for divorce based on either fault or no-fault grounds.
+However, it is important to note that the vast majority of divorces are no-fault divorces in which fault does not play a significant role.

 Living apart for at least three years